rodoherty1/bootstrap-my-linux-laptop/README.md

   * Add my own shell functions like `ns` and `mkcdir`
   * Move away from `aws-s3` module and use a public folder instead.
   * Reorganise the `install-ohmyzsh` script into the roles folder.
+  * Install Visual Studio Code plugins by the CLI